-The Saturdays (often referred to as just
+The Saturdays (often referred to as just "The Sats"

 ), The Saturdays managed to find a niche for themselves, and twelve of their fourteen released singles have gone Top 10 on the British Charts, with one reaching Number One.

 The Saturdays provide examples of:

 - Album Title Drop: On Your Radar is named for a line in "All Fired Up".

 - Breakup Song: Where do we begin...
 "Keep Her", "Chasing Lights", "Fall", "Lies", "Missing You", "Karma", "Forever is Over", "Ego", "Not Good Enough", just to name a few.